Basic Training (English) - Online

 - to staff from pharmaceutical or biotech companies starting or planning to start clinical development programs having no or little experience with the current GCP requirements,

-The successful participation will be certified by the Gläsernes Labor Akademie (GLA).
+Successful participation will be certified by the Gläsernes Labor Akademie (GLA).

 Private registrees will get a fee reduction of about 10%.